gjwgit/patientpaths/README.md

 modelling patient pathways through a health care system, particularly during a pandemic.

-The patientpaths pacakge is available from
+The patientpaths package is available from
 <https://github.com/anu-act-health-covid19-support/patientpaths>.

 This MLHub package source code is available from